ginocorrales/ProgrammingInCgitbook/datatypes/datatypesword-littlebigendians.md

 `sizeof( x )` returns the size **in bytes** of the objectx\(either a variable or a type\) on the current architecture.![](/datatypes/lecture/dataSize.png)

+## 2's complement (to be continued)
+The binary representation of negation of an integer n is obtained by

+* First negate n bit-wise
+* Add 1 to the least significant bit

+Example (8-bit data representation)
+> 1’s bit pattern is 0000 0001
+> Negation result: 11111110
+> Add binary 1, we get: 11111111

 ## Ref:

 Zhiyuan [Li](https://github.com/sean8purdue/ProgrammingInCgitbook/blob/master/datatypes/lecture/dataTypesWordEndians_Li.pdf)